Belvedere (M. C. Escher): Imagery

 A man sits at the foot of the building holding an impossible cube.
 He appears to be constructing it from a diagram of a Necker cube at his feet, with the intersecting lines circled.
 The window next to him is closed with an iron grille that is geometrically valid but practically impossible to assemble.

 Influences

 The woman about to climb the steps of the building is modeled after a figure from the right-hand panel of Hieronymus Bosch's 1500 triptych The Garden of Earthly Delights.
 This panel is individually titled Hell; a portion of it was recreated by Escher as a lithograph in 1935.

-The pavilion's architectural elements reflect Escher's detailed studies of the Alhambra in Granada during his visits in 1922 and 1936.
-The impossible belvedere incorporates geometric arch formations and multi-level columned structures characteristic of Islamic architecture.
-Art historian Doris Schattschneider notes that Escher's systematic documentation of Moorish geometric patterns provided the mathematical foundation for his later impossible architectural constructions.
+The title Belvedere refers to an architectural feature, from the Latin for "beautiful view": a gallery added atop a building, or a free-standing tower, sited for its outlook.
+Escher combined the two forms into a single structure and dressed his figures in the style of the late Middle Ages.
+According to Escher scholar Bruno Ernst, the impossible cuboid on which the building is based was Escher's own invention, in contrast to Ascending and Descending (1960) and Waterfall (1961), whose underlying figures he borrowed from Lionel and Roger Penrose.

-The ridge in the background is part of the Morrone Mountains in Abruzzo, which Escher had visited several times when living in Italy during the 1920s and 1930s.
+The mountains in the background are based on drawings Escher made at Pettorano sul Gizio during a 1929 tour of Abruzzo, a region he returned to repeatedly while living in Italy.